Chapter 1:

 Shit!
 Shit!
 Shit!

-I just got isekai-ed to some Cthulhu temple ruins, then get isekai-ed again for a second time to a normal temple.
+I just got isekai-ed to some Cthulhu temple ruins, then got isekai-ed again to a normal temple.
 Now the Church wants to bloody kill me for arriving late!?!

 Bullshit!

-Right now I am running through some city streets.
-I don’t have the luxury to take the time to appreciate the fantastical new sights in another world.
+Right now, I am running through some city streets.
+I don’t have the luxury to take the time to appreciate the fantastical new sights of another world.

 "Over there!
 Get him!"